-The Centers for Disease Control and Prevention (CDC) and the Massachusetts Department of Public Health don’t recommend the routine use of the antiviral medicines Tamiflu (oseltamivir) or Relenza (zanamivir) for the treatment or prevention of the flu for low-risk patients.
+The Centers for Disease Control and Prevention (CDC) and the Massachusetts Department of Public Health do not recommend the routine use of the antiviral medicines Tamiflu®’ (oseltamivir) or Relenza®’ (zanamivir) for the treatment or prevention of the flu for low-risk patients.
 These medicines are for patients who are very sick, are in an at-risk group, or are directed by public health officials to use them.
-Please refer to their guidelines for more details.
+Please refer to these medications' guidelines for more details.

 High-risk groups, including pregnant women, are encouraged by the CDC to seek prompt medical attention if they have been exposed to or have developed the flu.